ErfanMahmoudiGit/KouKhoone/README.md

-In this project i'm testing django.
+In this project i'm learning django and testing it's features here.